If anyone, then, knows the good they ought to do and doesn't do it, it is sin for them.

 That raises a few further questions.
-The Lord seldom speaks to us with His definitive ‘Orders for the Day’.
-The Bible gives us a sense of what we might call the Standing Orders -- Love God, love others. as far as possible live in peace with everyone; show the world love, joy, peace, patience, goodness, kindness and self-control; Honour Jesus and His sending of us into the world that doesn’t know Him, to encourage others to be His disciples.
+The Lord seldom speaks to us with His definitive ‘Orders of the Day’.
+The Bible gives us a sense of what we might call the Standing Orders -- Love God, love others.
+As far as possible live in peace with everyone; show the world love, joy, peace, patience, goodness, kindness and self-control; Honour Jesus and His sending of us into the world that doesn’t know Him, to encourage others to be His disciples.

 But what is the Lord showing me to do that I am not doing?

 And is that inaction my caution, my fear of consequences or needing a sense of confirmation and the Lord’s timing?